Clemson University is pleased to offer in-state tuition rates to our qualifying veterans and their dependents.

 The University Certifying Official reports all the information regarding your enrollment to the Department of Veterans Affairs.
 Any changes

 in enrollment is electronically submitted to the DVA.
 Students receiving benefits under Chapter 30, 1606 & 1607 are required to confirm

 their enrollment status to the VA at the end of each month.

-forms should be forwarded to the office of the Certifying Official.
+forms are electronically sent to the office of the Certifying Official.

 Audits, Withdrawals, Non-required Courses & Repeating a Course

 The VA prohibits payment for any course that is not required for graduation.
 This includes repeats of a grade 'D' or better (unless a higher grade is required),

 withdrawals; the Co-op program and excessive electives cannot be certified.
 This does not apply for courses that you failed and must have for graduation.
 If you

 are unsure if a class can be certified, please contact our office at 656-5280.

 All students using education benefits from the VA are